COAST GUARD CUTTER MUNRO WHEC-724

 of Alaska, Persian Gulf and Horn of Africa, and

 Southeast Asia and the Eastern Pacific.
-The crew
+The ship

 also patrolled the Pacific for decades as an enforcer of